GALACTICNUCLEUS: A high angular resolution $JHK_s$ imaging survey of the Galactic Centre. I. Methodology, performance, and near-infrared extinction towards the Galactic Centre: Effective wavelength

 \end{itemize}

 The final uncertainty was computed adding quadratically all the uncertainties.
 The final value was computed using the central parameters that were described for the uncertainties.
-Then, 4750 K and 30000 K; solar metallicity; and 1.6 mm of amount of precipitable water vapor were used for the final values of the $\lambda_{\rm eff}$ for RC stars and young stars, respectively.
-Tables \ref{lambeffrc} and \ref{lambeffy} summarize the effective wavelength and the uncertainties for the high extinguished RC stars and young stars.
+Then, \mbox{4750 K} and 30000 K, solar metallicity, and 1.6 mm of precipitable water vapour were used for the final values of the $\lambda_{\rm eff}$ for RC stars and young stars, respectively.
+Tables \ref{lambeffrc} and \ref{lambeffy} summarise the effective wavelength and the uncertainties for the high extinguished RC stars and young stars.
 The largest error came from $\alpha$ and $A_{1.61}$.
-In the case of late type stars with known metallicity, we applied an individual model for each of them.
+In the case of late-type stars with known metallicity, we applied an individual model for each of them.